WabugeS/ParoCyber_SQL_Capstone/README.md

     total_revenue DESC
 LIMIT 10;

-/*Question 5: Current Customers vs. Estimated Coffee Consumers For each city, show both the estimated coffee-drinking population (25% of city population, in millions) and the actual number of unique customers from the sales data.
-Use a CTE.*/
+**Question 5: Current Customers vs. Estimated Coffee Consumers For each city, show both the estimated coffee-drinking population (25% of city population, in millions) and the actual number of unique customers from the sales data.
+Use a CTE.**

--- Using a CTE to compile market potential vs. actual active customer counts per city WITH city_market_cte AS (
+# Using a CTE to compile market potential vs. actual active customer counts per city

+WITH city_market_cte AS (
     SELECT
         city_id,